josevnz/tutorials/docs/Enhancing_Your_Python_Workflow_with_UV_on_Fedora/README.md

 If you call this command again, uvx will re-use the virtual environment it created, using the Python interpreter of your choice.

-We just saw how uv allow you install custom python interpreters, we will cover this topic in a little bit of more detail next.
+We just saw how uv allows you to install custom Python interpreters, we will cover this topic in a little bit of more detail next.

 ### It is a good idea to install custom Python interpreters?

-Letting developers and DevOps [install custom Python interpreters](https://docs.astral.sh/uv/concepts/python-versions/#installing-a-python-version) can be a time saver, specially if you can contain your installation using a virtual environment.
+Letting developers and DevOps [install custom Python interpreters](https://docs.astral.sh/uv/concepts/python-versions/#installing-a-python-version) can be a time-saver, especially if you can contain your installation using a virtual environment.

-Say than you are ready to use Python 3.13:
+Say that you are ready to use Python 3.13:

 ```shell
 [josevnz@dmaf5 ~]$ which uv